Fall of Kabul (2021): Collapse of the Afghan government

 On 15 August 2021, the Taliban command instructed its forces to halt their advance at the gates of Kabul, declaring that they would not seize the city by force.
-Muhammad Nasir Haqqani, a Taliban commander, said that when he arrived at the city's gates, he did not find a single soldier or policemen in sight.
+Muhammad Nasir Haqqani, a Taliban commander, said that when he arrived at the city's gates, he did not find a single soldier or police officer in sight.

 Locals reported that Taliban fighters were advancing into the urban areas regardless of their official orders.

 The insurgents then captured the Pul-e-Charkhi prison and released all inmates, reportedly including Islamic State – Khorasan Province and Al-Qaeda militants.
 During the skirmishes, the Taliban were reported to have killed around 150 IS-K militants, including the former chief Mawlawi Zia ul-Haq (also known as Abu Omar Khorasani).
 Bagram Airfield and the Parwan Detention Facility, which held 5,000 prisoners, also fell to the Taliban.

 When they finally entered Kabul, Taliban fighters faced little to no resistance from the Afghan National Security Forces.
 The fighters began raising their flag throughout the city and pressuring police to hand over their weaponry.

 During the fall, at least 22 Afghan Air Force planes and 24 helicopters carrying 585 Afghan military personnel fled to Uzbekistan.
 One Afghan A-29 Super Tucano crashed after crossing the border, with Uzbek authorities issuing conflicting reports on the cause.
 Two Afghan military planes carrying over 100 soldiers also landed in the Tajikistan city of Bokhtar.

 The Afghan Interior Ministry announced that President Ashraf Ghani would relinquish power and an interim government led by the Taliban would be formed.
 Afterward, fighting died down, although many civilians remained fearful and holed up in their homes.
-By late morning on 15 August, Taliban negotiators arrived at the presidential palace to begin a transfer of power.
+By late morning on 15 August, Taliban negotiators arrived at the Arg, the presidential palace, to begin a transfer of power.
 Although negotiations were tense, the government declared its willingness to peacefully surrender Kabul to the rebels, and urged civilians to remain calm.
 Al Arabiya reported that a transitional government would be formed under the leadership of former minister Ali Jalali, but this was later denied by the Taliban.